jmaassen/software-sustainability-plan/software-sustainability-plan.md

    be offered?
 Which party will host the service?
 How will this be made possible financially?

-   _e.g. some services may be transferred to SURFsara, or another member of the SURF family, either during the project or shortly after the project ends._
+   _e.g. some services may be transferred to external parties such as SURFsara, DANS, or an other suitable party, either during the project or shortly after the project ends._

 1. Describe other aspects that promote the software's longevity.